On the shape of nucleons at high energies

-Table \ref{T3} shows the results for $R_L$ at different $\sqrt{s}$ in the case $r_c=1$ fm at $\sqrt{s_1} = 2$ TeV and $\sqrt{s_1} = 7$ TeV.
-Recall that for $s > s_1$ the growth of $R_L$ stops, the three- and two-dimensional densities of partons are constant (up to possible small deviations of $\nu$ from 1).
-The values of $R_L$ give an idea of the scale of ``stretching'' of nucleons in the mode of uncorrelated partons motion.
+Table \ref{T3} shows the results for $R_L$ in the case $r_c=1$ fm at $\sqrt{s_1} = 2$ TeV and $\sqrt{s_1} = 7$ TeV.
+Recall that for $s > s_1$ the growth of $R_L$ stops, and the three-dimensional local density of the partons is constant.